Hi there! And welcome to my blog!

 So I started walking around the Central Valley region and out into the surrounding counties and started putting together pictures and information on the places I’ve been to and like the best.
 Around the same time I started doing this, I started working for Tuleyome, a nonprofit conservation organization based in Woodland.
 Through them I was able to take and complete coursework to become a Certified California Naturalist — not bad for an “old broad” over 60, huh?

-Over the next few years, too, I’ll be helping Tuleyome to start its own certified naturalist program in partnership with the University of California, and will also be leading some guided walks for the public, helping them learn more about the local wildlife and how to identify them.
+In 2018 I’ll be helping Tuleyome to start its own certified naturalist program in partnership with the University of California, and will also be leading some guided walks for the public, helping them learn more about the local wildlife and how to identify them.
 Fun times!

 So, take a look around this website.
 I hope you enjoy it! …And if you can suggest some places in region that are good for low-impact nature-based adventure, please let me know!

 - Check the weather forecast BEFORE you head out on your walk and dress appropriately.

 - Be aware of the Air Quality Index for the day for your area, and don’t go out for a walk if it’s in the “unhealthy” range.

 - Take a cell phone with you wherever you go, in case of an emergency.
 And make sure the battery has a full charge.